 The global transcriptomic response to root exudates is strain-specific

-In order to unravel bacterial genes involved in the preliminary steps of plant interaction, we stimulated the six Burkholderia s.l. strains with Nipponbare rice RE and compared their transcriptomic response to that of bacteria grown in a rich mineral medium (see Methods).
+In order to unravel bacterial genes involved in the preliminary steps of plant interaction, we stimulated the six Burkholderia s.l. strains with Nipponbare rice RE and compared their transcriptomic response to that of bacteria grown in VSG medium using three replicates by strain and condition (see Methods).
 A preliminary validation of the sequencing procedure confirmed that ribodepletion efficiency was > 70% for every strain and condition except for BvLMG10929 which only attained ~50% efficiency (Supplementary Table S1).
 Nonetheless, high enough read numbers mapping against a database of CDSs were obtained for robust bioinformatic analyses (Supplementary Table S1).
 Furthermore, we verified that the exposition to RE significantly and consistently affected the bacteria’s transcriptomic responses throughout the replicates (Supplementary Figure S2).

 At a quantitative level, the general response of bacteria to RE was strain-specific with large variations between strains.
 Besides BoABIP444, all strains display a majority of negatively regulated genes upon root exudate stimulation (Figure 4).
 For PspABIP659, the amount of down- and up-regulated genes is close to identical and represents the strongest response in terms of number of genes involved which is 8-fold stronger than for the weakest responder BrABIP441.